jdaw1/placemat/Documentation/code_injection.md

 ## Introduction

-The software allows, even encourages, code injection. this document gives some examples of this.
+The software allows, even encourages, code injection, of which this document gives some examples.

 Mostly, this document describes what may be done with code inside compound strings.

 However, other parameters are intended to hold code:
 * To `stroke` lines (e.g., `SpiralStrokeCode`, `ShapesTitlesStroke`, `CrossHatchingOutsideStrokeCode`, `TastingNotesColumnStrokeCode`);
 * To make a more general use of a path (e.g., `BackgroundTextsGlassesPaintCode`, `FlightSeparationPaintCode`, `CirclearraysFillBehindCode`);
 * And without a path being provided, as a generic code-injection point (e.g., `PrologueCode`, `EpilogueCode`, `PaintBackgroundCode`, `PaintForegroundCode`, `PaintBackgroundInsideGlassCircles`).

 Further, the majority of the several hundred parameters may hold code.

 ## Difficulties

 Much software has a clear specification.
 If the input meets the specification, the output will behave as promised.

 Indeed, that is at least partly true of this software.

 But not with code injection.
 E.g., assume a tasting is of several vintages of three wines.
 The makers of the three wines each have their own branding, each in a different font.
 It would be entirely natural to define something like `/CircletextFont {Circlearrays WithinTitles get 0 get dup (WineA) eq {pop /FontA} {(WineB) eq {/FontB} {/FontC} ifelse} ifelse} def`.

 Except that the default values of `NamesFont` and `HeaderFont` use `{CircletextFont}`.